chickensmitten/solidity-basics/readme.md

   }
   ```
 - Testing Steps:
+  > **TDD Driven Development**: Writing solidity code is very much a TDD process.
+Write the test first, then write the solidity code, then run test.
   - To first test, have to setup a local test network with Ganache
   - Then write code in [Inbox.test.js](/test/Inbox.test.js)
+  - run `npm run test` to test the contract
+- Web3 Providers
+  > **Web3 Versioning Isses**: Newer version of web3 supports promises and async/await.
+Older version before `v0.x.x` doesn't and uses callback functions for async code.
+Can consider `ether.js` as alternative.
+  - Web3.js is a collection of libraries that allow developers to interact with a remote or local Ethereum node using HTTP, IPC, or WebSocket
+  - `const Web3 = require("web3");` to create an instance of web3
+  - Then use a provider `const web3 = new Web3(ganache.provider());` to communicate between the test network like ganache and web3